Andover-Robotics/ays-python-curriculum/.guides/content/Functions-and-Whitespace-da33.md

 ## Whitespace

 Whitespace refers to indentations and blank lines in your program.
-Indentations matter greatly for Python; your program can change greatly when indentation is not properly done.
+Indentations are really important in Python; your program can change greatly when indentation is not properly done.
 Notice that there is no function call in the code below.
 What do you think will happen when you run this program?

 ```python
 def greet_twice():